Semiparametric adaptive estimation under informative sampling: Introduction

-Certain researchers considered improving efficiency by replacing the weights with a function of sampled data. \citet{beaumont08} showed that replacing the weights with smoothed weights, which is the conditional expectation on weights given sampled data, rendered a more efficient estimator.
-This result is consistent with \citet{henmi04} that insisted using estimated weights lead to more efficient estimator than that with the true ones.
-In the estimation of linear regression models, \citet[Chap.6]{fuller09} proposed the optimal weight function under non-informative sampling, while \citet{kim13} proposed an optimal weight function under informative sampling.
-These weights are optimal in that the asymptotic variance of the estimator with weighting methods is the smallest.
+More generally, modifying the design weight directly to improve efficiency while maintaining consistency is another important direction of research in analytic inference. \citet{beaumont08} showed that replacing the weights with smoothed weights, which is the conditional expectation of the weights given the sampled data, could produce a more efficient estimator.
+In the estimation of linear regression models, \citet[Chap.6]{fuller09} proposed the optimal weight function under non-informative sampling, while \citet{kim13} proposed an optimal weight function for generalized linear models under informative sampling.
+These weights are optimal in the sense that the asymptotic variance of the estimator with weighting methods is the smallest.

-This study considers the efficient estimation problem in the context of semiparametric models, wherein the parameter of interest is finite-dimensional and the other nuisance parameters are infinite-dimensional.
+In this article, our goal is to broaden the class of estimators that can be considered optimal under the semiparametric theory framework, extending beyond the conventional focus on linear regression models.
 Under these semiparametric models, an optimal estimation in the class of regular and asymptotically linear (RAL) estimators has been the research hotspot in mainstream statistics \citep{bickel1998, van2000asymptotic}.
-Consequently, the technique has been developed in many application areas, for example, in missing data \citep{robins1995analysis, rotnitzky1998semiparametric, morikawa2021, zhao2021}, measurement error models \citep{ma2006}, and longitudinal data analysis \citep{li2011}.
-However, to the best of our knowledge, studies on efficient estimation in informative sampling other than linear regression models such, as sample mean and the parameter of an outcome model, have not been conducted.
-Therefore, this important research gap must be addressed.
+Consequently, the optimal estimation technique under the semiparametric model has been developed in many application areas, for example, in missing data \citep{robins1995analysis, rotnitzky1998semiparametric, morikawa2021, zhao2021}, measurement error models \citep{ma2006}, and longitudinal data analysis \citep{li2011}.
+However, to our best knowledge, efficient estimation in informative sampling other than linear regression models has not been explored in the literature.
+Existing work on efficient estimation under survey sampling, such as Isaki and Fuller \citep{isaki1982} and Han and Wellner \citep{han2021}, have been developed only under noninformative sampling.
+The assumption of noninformative sampling is indeed a strong assumption and may not hold in many real situations.
+Therefore, this is an important research gap that needs to be addressed.